 Acanthosis nigricans is a fairly common skin pigmentation disorder.
 The most notable sign of acanthosis nigricans is dark patches of skin with a thick, velvety texture.
+The affected areas of skin may also itch or have an odor.

 - soles of the feet